HassanMebed/Sales_Forecaster-JavaFX_Desktop_App/README.md

 # Sales_Forecaster-JavaFX_Desktop_App
 ************************************************************************************************************************
 - JavaFX application developed using the Model-View-Controller architecture.
-- Details about the application can be found in the software requirements specification.
+- Extensive details about the application and its development can be found in the software requirements specification.
 - Uses the java open source Timeseries-Forecast library published by the Workday's Syman team for the actual forecasting.
   Library available here: https://github.com/Workday/timeseries-forecast
 ************************************************************************************************************************